thomasjachmann/crony/Readme.md

 Usage
 -----

-Just fork/clone this repository, install the gems needed using bundler:
+Fork/clone this project, install the gems needed using bundler:

 ```bash
 bundle install